946923759/replicant/syntax.md

 Examples: `var testvar 7`, `var testvar "Hello!"`, `var testvar &0`, `var testvar false`

 Argument 1: Variable name to set. `____` and `__choice__` are reserved variables and setting them will fail.
 Generally you should not prefix and suffix your variables with __.
-Prefix variables with `G_` to make them global.
+Prefix variables with `__G.` to make them global.

-Variables are saved per-slot like any other VN, but if you want a variable to be accessible from all slots, prefix it with S_ (Short for SYSTEM, as in the systemwide save data).
+Variables are saved per-slot like any other VN, but if you want a variable to be accessible from all slots, prefix it with `__S.` (Short for SYSTEM, as in the systemwide save data).

 Argument 2: operand.